wizardofzos/pyracf/README.md

 # pyracf

+# IMPORTANT UPDATE:

+PyRACF will be moving to a new home "soon".
+I want to be have more Mainframe Pandas Parsing Capabilities in a single framework, so I've started to work on mfpandas.
+You can already take a sneak-peak via ... or ...

+As a extra benefit, Leonard (comme-suis) can use this space for "the other pyracf" located at https://github.com/ambitus/pyracf.

+Don't worry, all pyracf versions fro this package will still be available at the (soon to be stale) https://github.com/wizardofzos/pyracf.

 ## PyRACF: A Python module for analyzing RACF security

 PyRACF is a powerful Python module that simplifies the parsing and querying of any RACF database, providing an efficient and intuitive way to analyze security setups on IBM Z systems.
 By consuming the IRRDBU00 unload, PyRACF generates "Panda DataFrames" for each 'recordtype', which allow for seamless manipulation and analysis of the data.